sujeet-agrahari/node-express-modular-architecture/README.md

  |--server.js       # App entry point
 ```
 ## CLI Support
-node-express-clean-architecture comes with `cli` support.
+node-express-modular-architecture comes with `cli` support.
 Instead of creating components and files manully you can use command line tool to automate the process.

 To create a new component simply run,
 ```